Why Software Development Is Worth the High Cost

 Learn how Bitbean can help you with your software development needs.

 - Custom versus Low Code Software: 4 Things to Consider

 - Onshore versus Offshore Software Development: 4 Deciding Factors

 - Custom Software: Moving Companies Forward (Infographic)

 Anon (2018).
 Gao.gov. https://www.gao.gov/assets/700/692859.pdf

 Glass, R. L. (2002).
 Facts and fallacies of software engineering.
 Addison-Wesley Professional.

 How Company Size Relates to IT Spending – CIO Magazine.
 (2018).
-SearchCIO.
-Retrieved 9 September 2018, from https://searchcio.techtarget.com/magazineContent/How-Company-Size-Relates-to-IT-Spending
+SearchCIO. https://searchcio.techtarget.com/magazineContent/How-Company-Size-Relates-to-IT-Spending